surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 * *Envelope Triggers From Zero* makes the envelope restart from zero when triggered.
 Defaults to off, meaning envelopes will restart from the current value.
 * *Random Phase on Attack* is fairly self-explanatory.
 * *Scale LFO and EG outputs by Amp* defaults to on, meaning the Amp knob affects LFO, EG and LFOxEG outputs.
 Turn off to make Amp affect LFOxEG output only.
-* *Set EG to Zero when No Trigger Connected* defaults to on, meaning the envelope generator does nothing unless the Gate or Gateenv input receives a signal.
+* *Set EG to Zero when No Trigger Connected* sets whether the EG output defaults to open or closed when nothing is patched to the gate inputs.
 * *Rack Randomization Changes Shape* defaults to on.
 Turn this off to randomize parameters while staying on the same LFO type.

 ## EGxVCA